 Take the Time to Decode the Job Ad: How can you tell what the employer wants in a perfect applicant for the job?
-You can pick up a lot from the job posting, and it would help to also invest some time researching the job and the company itself to learn more details.
+You can pick up a lot from the job posting, and it would help to also invest some time researching the job and the company to learn more details.

 Here’s what to look for when you’re reviewing the job ad, including how to evaluate the job title, qualifications, requirements, responsibilities, and required experience.

 Make a Match: Now that you’ve learned what the employer wants, match your qualifications to the job.
 Make a list of the skills in the job posting in one column.
 List the skills and experience you have that make you a contender for the job in the second column.
 In your resume, include the skills that are the closest match to what the employer is seeking.

 Be Specific: Don’t list general skills, especially if you’re applying for a tech role.
 For example, avoid saying you have “computer skills,” and instead include the programming languages, hardware, software, apps, and other skills you possess that qualify you for the job.
 If you have certifications, be specific when you list those.
 For example, list QuickBooks Certified ProAdvisor, AWS Certification, SQL, iOS, or Java.

 Tailor Your Resume to the Job: Job postings may seem similar, but every employer has a different set of requirements.
 Even when the job looks the same, each employer may be seeking something different.
-It’s important to tailor your resume to showcase your qualifications for specific jobs.
 Take a few minutes to tweak your resume, so it matches the position you're after.